 Portrait Photography in Spokane

-One of the most popular locations for portrait photography in Spokane is Riverfront Park.
-With its beautiful river views, historic landmarks, and lush greenery, Riverfront Park provides a stunning backdrop for portrait photography.
-The park also offers many unique features, such as the Looff Carrousel and the Spokane Falls Skyride, which can add an extra dimension to your portraits.
+Riverfront Park is one of my favorite locations for portrait sessions.
+Its beautiful river views, historic landmarks, and lush greenery provide a stunning backdrop.
+The park's unique features, like the Looff Carrousel and Spokane Falls Skyride, add an extra dimension to the portraits I capture.

-There are many different types of portrait photography, including traditional, environmental, candid, lifestyle, studio, black and white, group, and self-portraits.
-Each type of portrait photography has its own unique challenges and rewards, and each requires different techniques and approaches.
+At Kelly Tareski Photography, I offer various types of portrait photography including traditional, environmental, candid, lifestyle, studio, black and white, group, and self-portraits.
+Each type has its unique charm and challenges but all aim to capture the essence of the subject.

 Types of Portrait Photography